Forum – Basque Circular Summit

 (150 pax)

-Metals, minerals, polymers and wood are among the most consumed materials in the Basque Country.
 By analysing material flows and their degree of circularity, opportunities and possible risks can be detected.
 The former contrasts with the business and technology sector, showing potential synergies and opportunities in value chains aimed at increasing material productivity, taking into account the measures adopted by the European Union in the circular economy.
-This session will analyse the different business opportunities detected by people with expert knowledge in the field.

 Side-event 3-2